 This is the day when your daughter will meet her new form teacher for September and her new class friends, and receive a general induction to the school.
 We will inform you, in advance, of the exact date and timings as well as sending every pupil a Welcome Pack with all the important information that is needed.

 Once your place has been confirmed as accepted, we will also invite you to come along to age-appropriate events or concerts in school so you can meet your future classmates or fellow parents.
 Buddy systems, parent handbooks and ‘getting to know you’ events are all part of the warm welcome you will enjoy when you join Oxford High School!

 We are able to offer a huge range of extra-curricular activities to our pupils and these are run by both staff and peripatetic teachers.
 Some classes may incur extra charges, i.e. music tuition, sailing and tennis, and pupils may need to attend trials if they wish to be part of the squad that represents the school in hockey and netball.
 Speech & Drama tuition is an option for girls from Year 7 to Year 12 and the pupils work towards achieving their Trinity Guildhall grade every year, starting from Grade 3 in Year 7 to Grade 8 in Year 12.
 Overall, if a pupil wishes to do an activity, then she can.
 We run over 90 clubs from Art to Zumba and almost everything in between!

 Do you arrange host/guest families?

 Unfortunately not, as we are a day school and therefore not in a position to organise host/guest families for our students.
-As part of our Admissions Policy we state that students should be living with their parents if they are looking to apply here.
+As part of our Admissions Policy we state that students should be living with at least one parent if they are looking to apply here.
 We can suggest Royal High School Bath, as part of the GDST network of schools, if you are looking for boarding.